 A few more key questions

-Once you’ve identified the type of shelving system product is being stored on, it’s time to answer a few more questions.
+Once you’ve identified the type of shelving system that product is being stored on, it’s time to answer a few more questions.

 If products are being stored on pallets, what material are the pallets made out of?